urql-graphql/urql/docs/basics/svelte.md

 ...
 ```

-As we can see, the `requestPolicy` is easily changed here and we can read our `context` option back
+As we can see, the `requestPolicy` is easily changed, and we can read our `context` option back
 from `todos.context`, just as we can check `todos.query` and `todos.variables`.
 Updating
 `operationStore.context` can be very useful to also refetch queries, as we'll see in the next
 section.